AlejoC98/ToDoApp/README.md

 //////////***** Where to find help *****//////////

-If you need help with this app contact my on GitHub, user AlejoC98.
+If you need help with this app contact me on GitHub, user AlejoC98.

 //////////***** Who maintains the project *****//////////